lextoumbourou/notes/notes/reference/papers/high-fidelity-audio-compression-with-improved-rvqgan.md

 Now they have the best of both worlds: at lower bitrates, the audio can be constructed well, but at maximum bitrates they get close to optimal reconstruction.

 They found this techinque causes the quantized codes to learn most-significant to least significant bits of information with each additional quantizer.
 When the codes are reconstructed with $1 . . .
 Nq$ codebooks, we can see each codebook adds increasing amounts of fine-scale detail.
-This interaction is useful to understand when training hierarchical generative models, like [AudioLM](../../permanent/audiolm.md), [VALL-E](VALL-E) and [MusicLM](MusicLM).
+This interaction is useful to understand when training hierarchical generative models, like [AudioLM](../../permanent/audiolm.md), [vall-e](../../permanent/vall-e.md) and [MusicLM](MusicLM).
 Could consider partitioning the codes into "coarse" tokens (most significant codes) and "fine" tokens (higher detail, but less significant).

 #### 3.4 Discriminator design